react-bootstrap-table/react-bootstrap-table2/docs/basic-row-select.md

 ## Selection Management
 Please check [`selectoRow.selected`](./row-select-props.html#selectrowselected-array), it's used for default selection usually but also can be used as a external selection control.

-This is an example for [selection management](../storybook/index.html?selectedKind=Row%20Selection&selectedStory=Selection%20Management)
+This is an example for [selection management](../storybook/index.html?selectedKind=Row%20Selection&selectedStory=Selection%20Management).

+In addition, this is another example for [selection management](../storybook/index.html?selectedKind=Row%20Selection&selectedStory=Advance%20Selection%20Management)
 ## Customization

 ### Style/Class
 Like column, we support to custom the style, class on the selecting row easily via following `selectRow` props: